- Understand the principles of developing a B project.

 2 – B MODEL BUILDING PRACTICE

-Through exercises, the formal significance of “complying with specifications” is explained, as well as the manner in which it translates into the duty to provide proof with Workshop B. Then, the participant creates formal specifications in practical sessions on complete examples based on informal prerequisites, and designs and analyzes how proof renders any non-compliance impossible.
+Through exercises, the formal significance of “complying with specifications” is explained, as well as the manner in which it translates into the duty to provide proof with Atelier B. Then, the participant creates formal specifications in practical sessions on complete examples based on informal requirements, and designs and analyzes how proof makes any non-compliance impossible.
 The principles for drafting models facilitating proof are studied.

 3 – ADVANCED CONCEPTS IN B